sksoumik/ai_ml/README.md

 Ref: [Moez Ali](https://medium.com/towards-data-science/deploy-machine-learning-model-on-google-kubernetes-engine-94daac85108b), original post link: [TDS](https://medium.com/towards-data-science/deploy-machine-learning-model-on-google-kubernetes-engine-94daac85108b)

+### Main Components of Kubernetes

+##### API Server

+The API server is the front end for the Kubernetes control plane.
+The main implementation of a Kubernetes API server is [kube-apiserver](https://kubernetes.io/docs/reference/generated/kube-apiserver/). kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
+You can run several instances of kube-apiserver and balance traffic between those instances.

+##### etcd

+Stores all cluster data. key value store.

+##### kube-scheduler

+Control plane component that watches for newly created [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) with no assigned [node](https://kubernetes.io/docs/concepts/architecture/nodes/), and selects a node for them to run on.

+Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

+##### kubelet

+An agent that runs on each [node](https://kubernetes.io/docs/concepts/architecture/nodes/) in the cluster.
+It makes sure that [containers](https://kubernetes.io/docs/concepts/containers/) are running in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/).

+The kubelet takes a set of PodSpecs that are provided through various mechanisms and ensures that the containers described in those PodSpecs are running and healthy.
+The kubelet doesn't manage containers which were not created by Kubernetes.

+##### Kube proxy

+[kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+##### Difference between node and pod in Kubernetes

+Pod is the *smallest unit of deployment* in Kubernetes.
+Kubernetes doesn't deploy containers straight away.
+Whenever Kubernetes have to deploy a container it is wrapped and deployed within a pod.

+Node is a *physical server or virtual machine* which Kubernetes uses to deploy pods on.

 ### Different types of Images

 An Image, by definition, is essentially a visual representation of something that depicts or records visual perception.
 Images are classified in one of the three types.